-Automated Warehouses: On the path to “Lights Out”
+Big Picture: On the path to lights out

 There may not be many plants and warehouses operating in the dark these days.
 However, many facilities are clearly on the path to lights out, balancing automation and labor to find the right mix of lower costs and better customer service.